nikist97/Python-DataStructures/README.md

 graph.edges_of(item) # returns a list of all nodes to which there is an edge from the argument
 # returns an empty list if there are no such nodes
-# raises a TypeError if the type of the graph is not None and is different than the type of the argument
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of the argument
-# raises a KeyError if the item if not a node in the graph
+# raises a GraphElementError if the item if not a node in the graph

 edge_weight = "test_edge_weight"
 graph.add_edge(first_item, second_item, edge_weight) # adds an edge from first_item to second_item with the given edge_weight if appropriate
 # edge_weight should only be specified if the graph is weighted, otherwise, just skip this argument (set to None by default)
-# raises a TypeError if the type of the graph is not None and is different than the type of any of the arguments
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of any of the arguments
-# raises a TypeError if edge_weight is specified and is not of type float or int
+# raises a GraphTypeError if edge_weight is specified and is not of type float or int
-# raises a KeyError if first_item or second_item is not a node that the graph contains
+# raises a GraphElementError if first_item or second_item is not a node that the graph contains
-# raises a ValueError if the graph is weighted and edge_weight is not specified or it is None
+# raises a GraphEdgeError if the graph is weighted and edge_weight is not specified or it is None
-# raises a KeyError if the graph is oriented and an edgre from second_item to first_item already exists
+# raises a GraphEdgeError if the graph is oriented and an edge from second_item to first_item already exists

 graph.remove_edge(first_item, second_item) # removes the edge from first_item to second_item
 # if the graph is not directed, this function removes the edge from second_item to first_item too
-# raises a TypeError if the type of the graph is not None and is different than the type of any of the arguments
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of any of the arguments
-# raises a KeyError if first_item or second_item is not a node that the graph contains
+# raises a GraphElementError if first_item or second_item is not a node that the graph contains
-# raises a KeyError if there is no edge from first_item to second_item
+# raises a GraphEdgeError if there is no edge from first_item to second_item

 # the implementation includes an iterator too
 for node in graph: